In the world of crowdfunding, there’s no such thing as a sure thing.

 This should go without saying, but if you’re going to give someone money, you should know who you’re supporting.
 Click on their profile.
 Google their name.
 Look for their accounts on LinkedIn and Facebook, and try to find professional profiles on their personal or corporate websites.
 If you can’t find any information about them online, and they don’t link to personal or company profiles on the campaign page, then you should be wary of forking over your hard-earned cash to them.

 This is important for two reasons.
 First of all, a creator’s presence or lack of transparency says a lot.
 If a person (or group) isn’t willing to show their face and expose their identity to potential backers, the project is — as a rule — sketchy.
 If the creator remains anonymous, their reputation isn’t at stake if the project fails to deliver, and they could screw backers over without suffering any repercussions.
-Conversely, if the creator provides personal information and an existing public image, it shows that they’re confident enough in their idea to put their reputation on the line.
+Conversely, if the creator provides personal information and photo of themself, it shows that they’re confident enough in their idea to put their reputation on the line.
 That’s a good sign.

 Second, knowing the creator’s background will help you judge their competency and gauge their fitness to complete the project.
 Let’s say you’re considering pledging money to a Kickstarter campaign that’s promising an amazing new sleeping bag.
 If the creator is a burgeoning outdoor gear company that’s independently funded, the project probably has a good chance of delivering.
 If it’s a random dude who sewed together a prototype in his garage, you might want to think twice about pledging — or at the very least, dial back your delivery date expectations.